shivanirajput12/React-with-vite/README.md

 # React Strict Mode:

 If you're using React Strict Mode, it will intentionally re-render components to detect unexpected side effects.
 This can cause the componentDidMount method to be called twice.

+# Redux Toolkit

+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Slice (cartSlice )
+- Dispatch(action)
+- Selector